mcsee/Software-Design-Articles/Articles/Refactorings/Refactoring 004 - Remove Unhandled Exceptions/readme.md

 If the Exception class has no references we can perform a Safe Remove and replace it with *Exception* class.

-# Why the code is better?
+# Why is the Code Better?

 - We remove an empty class nobody uses.

 - We shrink the code

+# Safety

+Unless you use metaprogramming, checking for references should be safe enough.

 # Limitations